 - In Rugrats, Tommy has his dog, Spike, while his cousin Angelica has a cat, Fluffy.

-- In one Tom and Jerry short, the cat Tom and dog Spike are owned by a pair of spouse.
+- In one Tom and Jerry short, the cat Tom and dog Spike are owned by a pair of spouses.
 When their owners decide to keep only one pet, the husband insists on getting rid of Tom, while the wife insists on getting rid of Spike.
 The owners decide that whoever catches the mouse (Jerry) gets to stay.
 Tom and Spike end up tearing up the house trying to catch Jerry and are both then thrown out.

 - In Krypto the Superdog, Krypto is owned by a boy.
 Streaky the Supercat is owned by a girl.